 Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 If you do this day by day, it can become a drag and consume a lot of time.
-And if you did some research on the web about how you could automate this task, you might have come across the term “web scraping”.

 It is the automated process that researches one or more particular websites for you, extracts data, and re-organizes it in a fashion that you can use for another purpose.